-Skillet Shepherd's Pie is a one-pot dinner loaded with savory beef and colorful veggies…and it’s the perfect recipe for using up those leftover mashed potatoes!
+Easy Shepherd's Pie is a one-pan dinner loaded with savory ground beef or lamb plus colorful veggies.
+This skillet Shepherd's Pie recipe is also perfect for using up leftover mashed potatoes!

 Reason número dos to love this recipe is that it's a skillet supper...and who doesn't love a complete dinner that only dirties one dish?!
 Even if you don't have leftover taters on hand and have to whip those up from scratch, that can quickly be accomplished in one small additional pot.
 So any way you slice it, this is supper via minimal dishes, which is always a big plus in my book.

 In addition to being quick and easy to throw together, this Easy Shepherd's Pie recipe is pretty much a complete and balanced meal in and of itself!
 You've got protein, you've got carbs, you've got veggies.
 You have an assortment of vitamins and nutrients.
 You have a variety of textures and flavors and vibrant colors.

 Each ingredient is distinct from the others yet everything melds together beautifully.
 But the very best part is that if you're feeling unmotivated to cook a few vegetable-ish side dishes, you don't have to.
 Plenty of veggies are already included here!

 Shepherd's Pie with Ground Beef

 Traditionally, Shepherd's Pie is made with ground lamb (you know, since shepherd's herd sheep).
 The ground beef version is called Cottage Pie.
 Alas, over the years, the names (at least in America) have blurred.
 So when most people here search for a Shepherd's Pie recipe, they're anticipating ground beef.